-We are seeking a Museum Educator (Part Time) to work on the Museum’s Education Access programs conducting school, enrichment, access and community programming, and leading weekend programming for families and the general public.
+We are seeking a part-time Museum Educator to work on the Museum’s Education Access programs conducting school, enrichment, access and community programming, and leading weekend programming for families and the general public.
 Maximum of 29 hours per week including weekends.

 This position requires creativity, energy, organization and strong communication and presentation skills.